-Universal Studios Halloween Horror Nights 2025: Every Haunted House Announced So Far
+Universal Studios Halloween Horror Nights 2025: Every Haunted House Announced So Far, Including Five Nights At Freddy's

-From Fallout to FNAF, here's what's coming to Halloween Horror Nights in 2025.
+From Fallout to FNAF to Art the Clown, here's what's coming to Halloween Horror Nights in 2025.

 Universal Destinations & Experiences has already enjoyed a truly epic year thanks to the opening of the Epic Universe theme park, but that doesn’t mean it'll be phoning in the biggest event of the year.
-Halloween Horror Nights is still a few months away, but several of the featured haunted houses have already been announced, and the rumors for what is to come make this year sound better than ever.
+Halloween Horror Nightsis just a few weeks away and based on what's been announced this year's event may be the biggest ever,

-10 total houses are planend in Florida, with eight set for California, not to mention numerous other spooky attractions and ghoulish entertainment, there's a lot planned for Halloween Horror Nights 2025!
-Here's everything we know about the event so far, along with a few of the juiciest rumors.
+10 total houses are coming to Florida, with eight set for California, not to mention numerous other spooky attractions and ghoulish entertainment.
+There's a lot planned for Halloween Horror Nights 2025!
+Here's everything we know about the event so far, along with the juiciest rumors.

 Confirmed Universal Studios Florida Houses

 Universal Studios Florida remains the marquee location for Halloween Horror Nights.
-With 10 houses to fill alongside nukerous scarezones and other attractions, bigger sometimes is better.
+With 10 houses to fill alongside numerous scary zones and other attractions, bigger is sometimes better.
 Here’s what we know about USF’s event this year.

 Fallout